 There is usually a significant shower at the end of the afternoon, with a relatively large amount of precipitation falling in a short time.
 In the most extreme cases, during a heavy thunderstorm, so much rain can fall locally that flooding occurs.
 Both tourists and locals are sometimes surprised by such showers during the rainy season.

 Dry Season in Bali

 The dry season does not mean that there is no rain.
 The quantities, however, are considerably less than during the rainy season and the frequency of the showers is also lower.
-Especially on the north side of Bali you notice that there is much less rain.
-For example, the average monthly amount of precipitation in the town of Singaradja falls to just 10 to 30 millimeters in the period from June to September.
+Especially on the north side of Bali, you notice that there is much less rain.
+For example, the average monthly amount of precipitation in the town of Singaraja falls to just 10 to 30 millimeters in the period from June to September.

 In the south, it is approximately double that amount.
 The month of August is the driest in Kuta.
 The long-term average here is 44 millimeters in August.
 Even in the dry season, the sun hides during fairly short showers.

 By the way, if you start looking for climate data on Bali about the number of days in which rain falls, you will see large differences, especially during the dry season.
 It depends on which criteria are used.
 If you count between 0.0 and 0.1 millimeters of precipitation per day, you often end up with 10-13 days per month.
 If you only count the days that there is at least 0.1 mm of rainfall, then there are many places that remain at 3 to 5 days per month in the period from May to August.

 The host of the weather forecast in Bali has a boring job when it comes to temperatures; few variations occur during the year.
 During the day it is almost always between 28 and 32°C (82 to 90°F) while at night it almost always cools down to 22 to 25°C (72 to 77°F).
 As soon as the sun rises, the temperature increases fairly quickly.
 Usually, within two hours after sunrise, the mercury is almost close to the maximum of that day.